 Today, we will look at the most renown ones, at their generative capacity and their complexity.
-Next time we will mention some applications.

-2. Recall: Undergeneration and Overgeneration
+2. Undergeneration and Overgeneration

 We would like the Formal Grammar we have built to be able to recognize/generate all and only the grammatical sentences.